AxelRoudaut/THC_BlueBorne/README.md

   - [Blueborne CVE-2017-1000251 PoC for linux machines](https://github.com/ojasookert/CVE-2017-0781)

 Our contribution:

 We are going to reproduce it using a vulnerable Linux image on a Raspberry Pi.
+We need a Linux Kernel earlier than 4.14  which can run on a Raspberry Pi 3 and run BlueZ for bluetooth management.
+Therfore we will test our exploitation using ARMv7 which is an Arch Linux Os build for Raspberry Pi 3.

   ### c.
 BlueBorne attack on Android